 The FCO advise against all travel to the Preah Vihear (Khaoi Pra Viharn in Thai) temple area and the Ta Krabey/Ta Moan temple area located on the Thai-Cambodian border due to the presence of troops in the area and the risk of outbreaks of fighting.
 See Cambodian border

 By law you must carry your passport with you at all times.
 Tourists have been arrested because they were unable to produce their passport.
-Keep your passport and other valuables dry during the Songkran Festival (13 – 15 April).
 See Local laws and customs

 Penalties for possession, distribution or manufacture of drugs are severe and can include the death penalty.
 See Local laws and customs

 Take out comprehensive travel and medical insurance before you travel.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.